Valley, Alabama

 Valley is a city in Chambers County, Alabama, United States.
 Valley was incorporated in 1980 combining the four textile mill villages of Fairfax, Langdale, River View, and Shawmut.
 As of the 2020 census it had a population of 10,529.
 The city lies on the western bank of the Chattahoochee River, the state border between Alabama and Georgia.
 Valley is a pilot city for the Alabama Communities of Excellence program, a non-profit that partners with governments, businesses, and universities to prepare participating communities for a more vibrant future.
 It is included in the LaGrange, Georgia Micropolitan Statistical Area, which is included in the Greater Atlanta Combined Statistical Area.

 Geography

-Valley is located in southeastern Chambers County at 32°48'40.993" North, 85°10'40.577" West (32.811387, -85.177938).
+Valley is located in southeastern Chambers County.
 According to the U.S. Census Bureau, the city has a total area of 28.6 km2, all land.

 The city is located on the Alabama-Georgia state line.
 Interstate 85 runs through its northern city limits, with access from exits 77 and 79.
 Via I-85, Atlanta is 84 mi (135 km) northeast and Montgomery is 79 mi (127 km) southwest.
 U.S. Route 29 also runs through the city, connecting the city to Lanett and West Point, Georgia to the north and leading southwest 19 mi (31 km) to Opelika.

 Valley has a larger Micropolitan Statistical Area known as the "Greater Valley Area" consisting of the three largest cities of Chambers County: Valley, Lanett, and LaFayette.
 It also includes the city of West Point, Georgia.